MotiaDev/build-your-first-app/README.md

 3. **Open Workbench**
    - Navigate to Motia Workbench
    - Select the `pets` workflow
-   - View all CRUD operations for all three languages
+   - View all CRUD operations and background jobs for all three languages

-4. **Test APIs**
+4. **Test APIs and Background Jobs**
    - Use the provided curl examples
-   - Monitor console output for event logs
+   - Monitor console output for background job processing
-   - Check `.data/pets.json` for data persistence
+   - Check `.data/pets.json` for data persistence and background job effects

 ## Key Learning Points